 Eluanbi Park Introduction

-After passing Shadiao, along Highway 26, you can reach Eluanbi Park and the lighthouse.
-"Eluanbi" means "sail" in the Paiwan language, named for the nearby Sail Rock, which resembles a sail.
-Additionally, it is named Eluanbi because it is the southernmost landform of Taiwan that protrudes into the sea, resembling a nose.
+After passing Sand Island and proceeding along Taiwan Highway 26, you will arrive at Eluanbi Park and the lighthouse.
+"Eluan" means "sail" in the Paiwan language, named after the nearby Sail Rock which resembles a sail.
+Additionally, it is named Eluanbi because it is the southernmost land mass in Taiwan that juts out into the sea, resembling a nose.
 After the establishment of the Kenting National Park Administration, the coral reef forest in front of the lighthouse was designated as "Reef Forest Park," covering an area of 59 hectares.
-The park includes over 20 species of tropical plants and features excavated prehistoric relics, along with a century-old lighthouse, making it a noteworthy place to explore.
+The park hosts over 20 species of tropical plants and features prehistoric relics, along with a century-old lighthouse, making it a place worth visiting.